CausalCompass: Evaluating the Robustness of Time-Series Causal Discovery in Misspecified Scenarios: Benchmark methods

 \subsection{PCMCI}

 PCMCI~\cite{runge2019detecting} is a constraint-based TSCD that extends the PC~\cite{spirtes1991algorithm} algorithm to multivariate time series.
 It first performs variable selection to reduce the dimensionality of the conditioning sets, and then employs the momentary conditional independence (MCI) test to address the inflated false positive rate induced by strong autocorrelations.
 The method outputs a window causal graph representing time-lagged causal dependencies.
+Although PCMCI supports both linear and nonlinear conditional independence (CI) tests, we use the linear CI test in our main experiments, following the design choice adopted in large-scale TSCD benchmarks such as TCD-Arena~\cite{stein2026tcdarena} and CausalDynamics~\cite{herdeanu2025causaldynamics}.
+This choice is primarily motivated by practical considerations: nonlinear CI tests are substantially more computationally expensive, and existing benchmark~\cite{stein2026tcdarena} evidence suggests that, although they can improve the performance of PCMCI+~\cite{runge2020discovering} relative to standard PCMCI in certain nonlinear settings, the gain is limited compared with the additional cost and still does not allow it to outperform other classes of methods.
+Therefore, given the scale of our experiments, we use the linear CI test as the default configuration and focus our evaluation on PCMCI only.
 We use the implementation of the PCMCI algorithm in Tigramite python package, available at \url{https://github.com/jakobrunge/tigramite}.